Varrese Painter

-The Varrese Painter's figures appear serious and sombre, their mouths are small and turned downwards.
+The Varrese Painter's figures appear serious and sombre, and their mouths are small and turned downwards.
 His women often wear their hair in a knot held by a white band.
 On his larger vases, especially when depicting funerary naiskoi, he makes copious use of additional colours.
 His large vessels usually show mythological scenes.
 His smaller vases usually bear compositions of two or three figures on both sides, often including cloaked youths on the back.

 The Varrese Painter's workshop also employed the Wolfenbüttel Painter; his influence has been noted not only on the predecessors of the Darius Painter, but also on the Ginosa Painter, the Painter of Bari 12061, the Metope Painter, the Painter of Louvre MNB 1148 and the Chamay Painter.